-Configure an Active Directory Application in Azure AD for the Splunk Add-on for Microsoft Cloud Services
+Configure an active directory application in Azure Active Directory for the Splunk Add-on for Microsoft Cloud Services

 To gather data from the Windows Azure Service Management APIs, you must first create an active directory application in Azure AD.